regancipher/regancipher.github.io/_posts/2025-10-09-soundpeats-h3-review.md

     <img src="/assets/images/reviews/soundpeats-h3/4.jpg" alt="Design" style="max-width: 100%; border-radius: 12px;">
 </div>

-The H3 is thankfully more H1 than Opera in its fit and appearance, giving a nod and a wink to a custom IEM, reminding us that this release is all about the sound.
+The H3 is thankfully more 'H1' than 'Opera' in its fit and appearance, giving a nod and a wink to a custom IEM, reminding us that this release is all about the sound.

 The H3 features a plastic, semi-transparent shell with a fetching gold faceplate displaying the SoundPEATS logo across the edge.
 The internals are visible in the side that faces your skin, and whilst it isn't quite premium in its approach, it's functional and attractive.